The Cancer Treatment Outcome Transparency Act

 7 Reasons The Cancer TOT Act is Necessary

-Existing state cancer registries are not treatment-specific, making them helpful for understanding overall survival likelihood, but useless for patients and families weighing the risks vs. benefits of different treatment protocols.
+The data is helpful for patients researching understanding overall survival likelihood.
+But it is useless for patients and families weighing the risks vs. benefits of different treatment protocols.

-A publicly-available Cancer TOT Registry, with filters for treatments, cancer type, survival rates, side-effect frequency and patient demographics, will vastly improve on the important but limited data currently being collected by state cancer registries.
+A publicly-available Cancer Treatment Outcome Registry, with filters for treatments, cancer type, survival rates, side-effect frequency and patient demographics, will vastly improve on the important but limited data currently available toAmericanswith cancer.

-Currently, cancer registries do not track detailed safety rates (injuries or deaths during treatment) or side-effect rates (injuries or deaths post-treatment) of individual treatments or treatment protocols.
+• America’s public national cancer registries do not publish detailed safety rates (injuries or deaths during treatment) or side-effect rates (injuries or deaths post-treatment) of individual treatments or treatment protocols.

-This prevents cancer patients and their families from confidently collaborating with their doctors on treatment plans that prioritize both survival and quality of life.
+This lack of transparency prevents cancer patients and their families from confidently collaborating with their doctors on treatment plans that prioritize both survival and quality of life.

 Hospitals are essentially on the honor system.